raihan0824/hoopscrapper/README.md

-# hoopscrapper I created class that can get NBA team and players statistics from https://www.basketball-reference.com/.
-The notebook shows my process of creating all the necessary objects.
-The final class is in the fail main.py
+# hoopscrapper I created a class that can get NBA team and players statistics from https://www.basketball-reference.com/.
+The file notebook.ipynb shows my process of creating all the necessary objects.
+The final class is in the file main.py